Horizon causality from holographic scattering in asymptotically dS$_3$: Discussion

 Another possible direction is to construct a finite-dimensional toy model.
 Since quantum tasks in nonlocal quantum computations are better understood in finite dimensions, often by using circuit diagrams, we may be able to discuss a general feature of holographic quantum tasks by modeling static patch holography by a (random) quantum error correcting code as in AdS/CFT~.
-This also naturally provides a holographic dictionary that maps the effective picture, where a local unitary via direct scattering takes place, to the fundamental picture, where the nonlocal quantum computation takes place, and vice versa~\cite{Akers:2022qdl,Akers:2021fut,Akers:2022qdl}.
+This also naturally provides a holographic dictionary {between} the effective picture, where a local unitary via {a} direct scattering takes place, and the fundamental picture, where the nonlocal quantum computation {may take} place~\cite{Akers:2022qdl,Akers:2021fut}.

 \paragraph{Pushing the screen inside the static patch}

 We briefly commented in Section~\ref{sec:stretched} on the effect of the location of the screen on causality.
 We found that pushing the screen deeper into the static patch tends to localize the effective holographic theory, as the causal region tied to a bulk perturbation approaches that of a local operator near the observer’s worldline.
 In general, we expect that the effective holographic theory defined on the screen follows some kind of renormalization group flow as one pushes the screen closer to the observer's worldline.
 It would be interesting to describe the details of the coarse-graining associated with moving the holographic screen in the static patch.
 In parallel, one might consider holographic scattering in alternative static patch holographic setups, such as worldline holography or half-de Sitter holography~\cite{Anninos:2011af,Banihashemi:2022htw,Kawamoto:2023nki}.